ArcticZeroo/self-slack-bot/README.md

     * Will set status text / emoji.
 Options will be specifiable in the command on whether or not it should set text, emoji, or both, and whether it should propogate across all bots set up in `tokens.js`
 * user
     * takes a username or slack mention as an argument, and returns info about them.

+## Add New Commands

+To add a new command, you need to do the following:

+* Create the command class somewhere in the code (I put separate commands in their own .js files)
+    * Documentation for commands can be found at the [frozor-commands](https://github.com/ArcticZeroo/frozor-commands) repo.
+* Instantiate the command class (I put them all inside commands/index.js by running getCommand, which I recommend you do if it's inside commands/ for ease of use)
+* Register it in the command handler (if you've put it inside commands/index.js, it is automatically registered for you, so you can skip this step)

+Check out any of the commands provided in `commands/` for some examples.
+It's pretty simple.

+To edit a message, call `message.edit(newText)` (this is async).
+To delete the message and send something to the user's DMs, call `message.reply(messageToSendToTheirDMs)`.
+If you don't want to delete the message, add a boolean as the second parameter (the value in this case would be `false` for `shouldDelete`).